Baseball-Dodgers beat Rays 8-3 to draw first blood in World Series

 After a truncated 60-game season due to the COVID-19 pandemic, the best-of-seven World Series is being played entirely at the new Globe Life Field with a limited number of fans in attendance.

-The Dodgers, appearing in the World Series for the third times in four years, are looking to win their first title since 1988.
+The Dodgers, appearing in the World Series for the third time in four years, are looking to win their first title since 1988.

 The Rays are hoping to claim their first championship after coming up short in their only appearance in 2008.